ZackaryHudgens/KumaECS/README.md

 # KumaECS
-KumaECS is a small, header-only ECS library.
+KumaECS is a small ECS library.